ANZER03/sales_project_dbt/README.md

 ```

 Notes on DuckDB specifics
-- The project uses DuckDB as the adapter.
-Some SQL functions differ from Postgres/BigQuery — the project uses DuckDB-compatible functions such as `get_current_time()` and `strftime()`.
+- The project defaults were originally created for DuckDB.
+Some SQL functions differ from Postgres/BigQuery — the project uses DuckDB-compatible functions such as `get_current_time()` and `strftime()`; review model SQL if you run into incompatibilities.

 Where to look
 - Staging models: `models/staging/stg_clients.sql`, `stg_property.sql`, `stg_sales.sql`, `stg_expense.sql`.